TechHoldingLLC/memda/README.md

 AWS Lambda Memory
 Check what lambda run out of memory

-You can either scan all you lambdas or provide a function name to check if you ran out of memory.
+You can either scan all your lambdas or provide a function name to check if you ran out of memory.
 Memda relies on a ~/.aws/credentials and / or ~/.aws/config

 ## Installation